api-platform/docs/deployment/kubernetes.md

 ## Tiller RBAC Issue

-We noticed that some tiller RBAC trouble occurred, you generally can resolve it running:
+We noticed that some tiller RBAC trouble occurred.
+You can usually resolve it by running:

     kubectl create serviceaccount --namespace kube-system tiller
       serviceaccount "tiller" created